Code-Institute-Submissions/the-monkees-website-1/README.md

 Clone the repository by copying the clone url

-In the terminal initialize git and type `git clone` followed by the copied url
+In the terminal type `git clone` followed by the copied url

 `cd` into `the-monkees-website` and open `index.html`